Harrisonle128/Lab7_Starter/README.md

 1. Would you use an end to end test to check if a function is returning the correct output? (yes/no)

-No, I wouldn’t use an end-to-end test just to check if a function gives the right output, but rather a unit test.
+No, I wouldn’t use an end-to-end test, but I would rather use a unit test.
 End-to-end tests are for checking how the whole website or app works from the user's point of view.

 1. What is the difference between navigation and snapshot mode?